kk-dev7/FG-AFK-Bot/README.md

 ### Linux
 - Python should already be installed on your computer.

-- Use the console to navigate to the FG-AFK-Bot directory, then type `pip install -r requirements.txt` and hit enter. \
+- Use the console to navigate to the FG-AFK-Bot directory, enter `pip install -r requirements.txt` to install the required packages. \
-Then type `python3 FallGuysIdleBot` and hit enter.
+Then type `python3 FallGuysIdleBot` to start the script.

 ### Windows
 - You need Python installed on your computer. \
 Download the latest version [here](https://www.python.org/downloads/)

-- Then open Command Prompt, navigate to the FG-AFK-Bot directory, type `python -m pip install -r requirements.txt` and hit enter.
+- Then open Command Prompt, navigate to the FG-AFK-Bot directory and enter `python -m pip install -r requirements.txt` to install the required packages.

 - Finally, open Explorer, navigate to the FG-AFK-Bot directory, then double-click `FallGuysIdleBot` to run the script.